Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Themes

 - **Totalitarianism**
-  Napoleon's rule shows how totalitarian regimes use fear, propaganda and violence to maintain absolute control over society.
+  Napoleon's rule shows how totalitarian regimes use fear, propaganda, and violence to maintain absolute control over society.
 - **Violence**
   The pigs use violence to silence opposition.
 Napoleon's dogs attack animals who confess to crimes, and Boxer is sent to the slaughterhouse when he becomes useless.
 - **Class difference**